Walfas/Gyazaux-server/README.md

 [Gyazo][G] server modified from Ben Alman's "[Gyazo.. on your own server][Ben]".

+**Note**: As with the original, there is no authentication; anyone can upload if they know the URL of the PHP file.
+If this is a concern, try naming it something difficult to guess.

 When used with [Gyazaux client][GC], allows uploads with custom file names and JPG files (previously only PNG, like regular Gyazo).